 – creates new business areas

-Internet of Things (IoT) is a whole new way of doing business where companies start to think and use data in interaction with their products.
+Internet of Things (IoT) is a completely new way of doing business where companies start to think and use data in interaction with their products.

 The business potential and Internet of Things